giift/api-comparator/README.md

 # API Comparator
-This library can be used to compare different versions of an API, so as to ensure backward compatibility.
+This library is used to compare different versions of an API to ensure backward compatibility.

-The user will have to provide the config consisting of the authentication token, base uris of the APIs, the method endpoint, method type, the parameters, the content types, and the display option.
-The config can be either manually written or generated from a raml file.
+The user will have to provide a configuration that describes the API.
-The APIs are then compared using the information provided in the config.
-Each method of the two APIs is executed and their reponses and headers are compared.
+Using this configuration, each method of the API is executed and it's responses and headers are compared.
+Any differences will be logged.
-The results will show the differences in the responses or headers of the APIs.

 ## Quick start
 A basic overview of how to use this library:

-1. Create the config manually or from a raml file.
+1. Create the configuration from scratch, programatically, or a raml file.
-2. Validate the config.
+2. Validate the configuration.
+This not required, but recommended.
-3. Pass the config to the Compare class and start the comparision.
+3. Use this configuration with the Compare class.
-4. Results can be displayed in a file or fetched manually.
+4. Results can be logged to a file or accessed programatically.

-This can also be done by using [command line interface](#user-content-using-command-line-interface).
+This can also be done by using [command line interface](#user-content-command-line-interface).

-## Create the config
+## Create the configuration
+The configuration consists of the authentication tokens, API uris, display option and method description (endpoint, type, parameters, and content types).

+There are different ways to create the configuration:

-### Write the config
+### Write the configuration
-The user can pass the config as an array or put the config in a file and parse it:
+* The user can pass the configuration as an array:

 ```PHP
 // User will have to write all the different fields and their values
 $config = array(